Markets to close on Dec. 5, after Trump names it national day of mourning for George H.W. Bush

-President Trump will designate Dec.
-5 a national day of mourning for George H.W.
+Markets will be closed Wednesday as President Trump designated it a national day of mourning in honor of George H.W.
 Bush, who died Friday night at age 94, according to a statement from White House press secretary Sarah Sanders.

 Continue Reading Below

-A spokesperson for the New York Stock Exchange said markets will be closed on Wednesday, in line with its own long-standing traditions.
-There will also be a moment of silence before the opening bell on Monday, according to the spokesperson.
+There will also be a moment of silence before the opening bell on Monday, according to an NYSE spokesperson.

 More from FOX Business